osohq/oso/languages/python/docs/application-library/python.rst

 .. testoutput::
    :hide:

-Polar policy files are loaded using :py:meth:`oso.Oso.load`.
+Polar policy files are loaded using :py:meth:`oso.Oso.load_file`, or strings can be loaded directly with `oso.Oso.load_str`.
 Once a policy is loaded, the :py:meth:`oso.Oso.allow` method can be used to make :ref:`authorization queries <queries>`.